Last Updated on February 11, 2024 by Louise Carter

 Even if you swallow a spider, your body will process, digest, and eliminate it as waste.

-If you’re still concerned about spiders in your room while sleeping, take these precautions to keep arachnids at bay:
+If you’re still concerned about spiders in your room while sleeping, take these precautions:

-- Open your windows and leave the lights on.
-Spiders will look for a dark place to hide from the sun.
+- Open your windows and leave the lights on, as spiders want a dark place to hide from the sun.

 - Get an electric pest repellent that creates ultrasonic waves to keep spiders away.

-- Apply peppermint oil to your pillows and blankets, or use a peppermint reed diffuser.
-Spiders hate this aroma and will steer clear.
+- Apply peppermint oil to pillows and blankets, as spiders hate this aroma and will steer clear.

 Above all, keep your bedroom tidy.
-The more frequently you deep clean a bedroom, including laundering the blankets, the less likely spiders will stick around in your bedroom.
+The more frequently you deep clean a bedroom, including laundering the sheets and blankets, the less likely spiders will remain in your bedroom.

-While arachnophobia is a common concern, it shouldn’t prevent you from sleeping.
-If you find a spider in your bedroom at night, safely remove it.
+While arachnophobia is a common concern, don’t let it prevent you from sleeping.